 Hotels are the perfect setting for make-believe murder and we‘re inviting you to get in character at one of three Halloween whodunnits.

 Hallmark Hotel Hull is hosting the spookiest slaying in town (Friday 26 October).
 Hallmark Hotel Carlisle is hiding a dark secret for The Dead Lucky Murder Mystery (Friday 26 October).
-And Hallmark Hotel Derby Midland is the scene for the wedding from hell and The Rockee Horrible Homicide Murder Mystery (Thursday 1 November).
+And Hallmark Hotel Derby Midland is the scene for the wedding from hell.

 Tickets for the murder mystery include a three-course meal.
 Plus, we’re offering special accommodation rates to guests for the Hull and Carlisle murder mystery nights; invite a friend or go as a couple, stay in a classic or double room, and enjoy a delicious cooked breakfast the next morning.